 cilantro, for garnish

 Trim the lamb of any excess fat.
-Melt the butter over medium heat in a large, heavy-bottomed skillet.
-Brown the lamb all over.
+Melt the butter over medium heat in a large, heavy-bottomed skillet and brown the lamb on all sides.
 Remove the lamb and set aside.

 Add the garlic and onions to the pan and cook for a few minutes.
 Then add the spices.
 Once all is fragrant, return the lamb to the pan, with just enough hot water to cover everything, and bring to a boil.
 Turn down the heat and simmer gently for 30 minutes.